shahinzaman102/ZypherMindCLI/README.md

 ## Try Different Tasks

-* What are the benefits of using AI agents?
+* Write a short motivational message for a startup team using bullet points.
-* Write a hello world program in TypeScript
+* Rewrite the motivational message in a humorous tone and limit it to 3 bullets.
-* List the pros and cons of different programming languages
+* Use Firecrawl to crawl <https://openai.com/research> and extract titles of the most recent research updates.
 * etc.